douglasb/awake-template/content/posts/markFive.md

 ## Purchase Process

-1. Payment via PayPal Friends only
+1. Payment via PayPal Friends
+2. Payment via PayPal purchase protection requires buyer to add the surcharge to the total.
+Not doing so will void the transaction.
-2. Paypal info will be sent once I get your shipping address and we agree on final price with shipping
+3. Paypal info will be sent once I get your shipping address.
-3. The shipping default is ground and will occur within 2 business days of final agreement.
+4. The shipping default is ground and will occur within 2 business days of agreement.
     - Other shipping options are available if you want faster times.
 Just let me know when you reach out.

 Prices listed are fair and final and I'm not interested in negotiating so if you're wanting to haggle don't reach out and waste your time and mine.